fmcnallyi3/it_anisotropy/Rates vs. Time/ReadME.md

 - Process Raw Files from McNally's folder
 - Need an update Good Run List
 - Need to create a dictionary
+- WIll BE SPECFIC LATER
+## Will use codes such as rates.py to help